-Authorized Users are only permitted to use a Personal Computer System for the District's business if they comply with the transfer and deletion requirements of Section 8 and the prohibition on the use of Personal Accounts below.
+Authorized Users are only permitted to use a Personal Computer System or other non-District Computer System for the District's business if they comply with the transfer and deletion requirements of Section 8 and the prohibition on the use of Personal Accounts below.

-If a Personal Computer System is used for District business, the Authorized User should give strong preference to remotely accessing the District Computer Systems and Accounts they are authorized to access when creating, saving and transmitting Public Records related to the District's business.
-Public Records created, transmitted and stored through remote access to a District Computer System or District Account will be considered stored on the District Computer System or Account used, and not on the Personal Computer System used to remotely access the District system or account.
+If a Personal Computer System or other non-District Computer System is used for District business, the Authorized User should give strong preference to remotely accessing the District Computer Systems and Accounts they are authorized to access when creating, saving and transmitting Public Records related to the District's business.
+Public Records created, transmitted and stored through remote access to a District Computer System or District Account will be considered stored on the District Computer System or Account used, and not on the Personal Computer System or the other non-District Computer System used to remotely access the District system or account.